Julian Lomas, Director, Almond Tree

 Standard Life Wealth has been undertaking research with Cass Centre for Charity Effectiveness into The Tipping Point.
 This looks through multiple lenses at the barriers facing charities as they approach a point moving from cash to investing for the first time, experiencing a range of barriers linked to financial awareness, governance, behavioural issues and beyond.
 This session gives an overview of the research findings and points to practical solutions for FD's working with their board as they forward plan in relation to their financial needs and investment plans.

-Julie Hutchison, Standard Life Wealth & Alex Skailes, Cass CCE
+Julie Hutchison, Aberdeen Standard Capital & Alex Skailes, Cass CCE

 4E: 3E continued - Income risk, sustainability and diversification